 Bringing Indoor Living Spaces Outside

 For apartment complexes specifically, many property managers are requesting to bring the indoors outside.
 New construction projects include creating beautiful outdoor spaces that allow residents to spend more time being comfortable and enjoying more of the available outdoor space.

 Covered patios and screened-in porches keep apartment dwellers comfortable while in the heat, humidity, and bugs.
 These could include additions like ceiling fans, light fixtures, fire pits, and skylights.
 Outdoor kitchens are also quickly becoming a popular part of design and building projects.
 With hardscape elements like stamped concrete, pavers, and decking, these spaces can be as close to luxury as you’d like.

-While it might not be an obvious landscape design trend, including water-resistant furniture around a pool or clubhouse make the space feel like a part of the home.
+While it might not be an obvious landscape design trend, including water-resistant furniture around a pool or clubhouse makes the space feel like a part of the home.
 It’s a small edition but it could be exactly what is needed to complete a space.